GuillaumeGomez/rfcs/text/000-rustdoc-jump-to-definition.md

 Another issue from all these heuristics is that it will very likely require some checks from usage before we can have a realistic value to use.
 As such, maybe these solutions should be visited when we have more usage of this feature in its definitive form?

 It's an issue that we expect to concern only a small subset of all the Rust crates though.

+### Adding a link to documentation for implementation blocks?

+Even though impl blocks are present in the documentation pages, we currently don't suggest adding a link to their documentation on them.
+A possibility would be to add the link on the `impl` keyword directly.

+One downside is that it wouldn't be coherent with the other links which are on the items' ident.

 ### Potential extensions